Specialization in machine and system design

 I was told a lot about this profession, which sounded very exciting.
 During an internship, I found out that this profession suits me really well and that I enjoy it.

-STOBER offers excellent training and was awarded the seal of quality by the Chamber of Industry and Commerce.
+STOBER offers excellent training for technical product designers and was awarded the seal of quality by the Chamber of Industry and Commerce.
 It provides many opportunities for further training, which are supported and encouraged by the company.

 What does your weekly and daily routine look like?